 For commercial aircraft, we contract with our customers to sell fully outfitted fixed-wing aircraft, which may include configuration options.
 The aircraft typically represents a single performance obligation and revenue is recognized upon customer acceptance and delivery.
 For commercial helicopters, our customers generally contract with us for fully functional basic configuration aircraft and control is transferred upon customer acceptance and delivery.
 At times, customers may separately contract with us for the installation of accessories and customization to the basic aircraft.
-If these contracts are entered into at or near the same time of the basic aircraft contract, we assess whether the contracts meet the criteria to be combined.
-For contracts that are combined, the basic aircraft and the accessories and customization are typically considered to be distinct, and therefore, are separate performance obligations.
+If these contracts are entered into at or near the same time of the basic aircraft and the accessories and customization are typically considered to be distinct, and therefore, are separate performance obligations.
 For these contracts, revenue is recognized on the basic aircraft upon customer acceptance and transfer of title and risk of loss, and on the accessories and customization, upon delivery and customer acceptance.
 We utilize observable prices to determine the standalone selling prices when allocating the transaction price to these performance obligations.